The Impact of Regimen and Medication Adherence on Viral Suppression among Vulnerable People with HIV

 Dr. Mark Brennan-Ing, director of research and evaluation at Brookdale, and Dr. Jerome Ernst, chief medical officer at Amida Care, are the Principal Investigators on this study, which was funded by Gilead Sciences.

-Findings from this project were presented in a poster at the Society for Behavioral Medicine Annual Meeting in April 2023.
+Findings from this project are published in AIDS Research and Therapy (2024).
+Findings were first presented in a poster at the Society for Behavioral Medicine Annual Meeting in April 2023.
 Additional findings on older adults were presented in a poster at the Gerontological Society of America Annual Scientific Meeting in November 2023.